Listen to this lesson

 Some models reply almost instantly.
 Others take several seconds, or even longer, to generate a response.
 This isn't random — it's a design choice.

-Faster models (like GPT-4o mini, Claude Haiku 4.5, or Gemini Flash) are optimised to respond quickly.
+Faster models (like GPT-4o mini, Claude Haiku 4.5, Gemini 3.1 Flash, Gemini 3.1 Flash-Lite/Live, or Gemini Flash) are optimised to respond quickly.
 They're smaller models that process your request with fewer computational steps.
+The Gemini 3.1 Flash series in particular has set new benchmarks for speed-to-intelligence ratios, making them exceptionally viable for real-time applications.
+Gemini 3.1 Flash-Lite and Live are particularly effective for low-latency, high-frequency interactions where near-instantaneous response is critical.
 They're ideal for:

-Slower models (like o1/o3, Claude Opus 4.6) take more time because they're doing more processing.
+Slower models (like o1/o3, Claude Opus 4.6, GPT-5.4, Llama 4) take more time because they're doing more processing.
 The o1 and o3 models from OpenAI literally "think" before answering — they work through the problem step by step internally before giving you a response.
+GPT-5.4 introduces expanded reasoning capabilities and a massive native context window of 1.05 million tokens, allowing it to handle immense enterprise workflows with a 33% reduction in factual errors compared to GPT-5.2.
+Llama 4 now performs on par with top proprietary models in reasoning and coding, with specific benchmarks showing it matching or exceeding Claude 3.5 Sonnet in complex Python tasks, while introducing architectural efficiencies that reduce latency by 15% compared to Llama 3.1 405B.
 They're better for:

 The practical rule: If you're asking something simple, a fast model is fine.
 If you need deep thinking, it's worth waiting for a more capable model.